 Not the pile of trash most will claim it to be, but still not a very great game.

 My score: 6/10 | Original Review | Platform: Wii

 I often think my score is a little too harsh but then I think back to the incredibly awkward mix of platforming and adventuring this game offers and I immediately revoke my thought process.
 Forgettable, tiring levels and broken, downgraded combat mechanics are among the issues as well but the world is still lively, the enemies are still threatening, and the adventure (plus the shockingly mature story & memorable characters) is still enchanting.

 I’m waiting for the day Nintendo and/or Intelligent Systems makes a stand-alone game based on the 3D flipping mechanic because I still can’t get over how much potential it has to make for a brilliant puzzler.
-Not that Intelligent Systems didn’t deliver, but it remains one of the best aspects in this game for discovering secrets and getting past roadblocks I’m just baffled it exists.
+Not that Intelligent Systems didn’t deliver, but it remains as one of the best aspects in this game for discovering secrets and getting past roadblocks I’m just baffled it exists.

 2. Paper Mario (2000)

 My score: 8/10 | Original Review | Platform: N64